JordiCondom/HateSpeechCounterSpeechLGBTQIA/README.md

 # From Toxicity to Dialogue: Hate Speech and Counter-Speech in Social Media Environments

-Due to restrictions on sharing TikTok data, this repository does not include the exact implementation used in the thesis.
-Instead, it provides the schema and guidelines for the techniques and processes discussed in the thesis, along with access to the labeled data.
-The repository features schematic implementations of key components, including training procedures for hate speech (HS) and counter speech (CS) predictors, a basic implementation of BERTopic, and video clustering using X-CLIP embeddings.
-Although the TikTok data itself cannot be shared, the code allows for integration with labeled datasets from the literature.
+Due to restrictions on sharing TikTok data, the exact implementation used in the thesis is not included.
+Instead, we provide schematic implementations of key components—such as training procedures for hate speech (HS) and counter speech (CS) predictors, a basic implementation of BERTopic, and video clustering using X-CLIP embeddings—alongside guidelines for replicating the techniques and processes discussed.
+While user handles and video IDs were retained for quality control, we took care not to deanonymize users or access personal information beyond what was publicly available.
+Given the challenges of full anonymization and the potential for misuse of sensitive data, particularly regarding the LGBTQIA+ community, we opted not to make the full dataset publicly available.
+However, in the interest of methodological transparency, we will release the code and a sample dataset, enabling integration with labeled datasets from the literature while prioritizing individual safety and data integrity.

 ## Repository Contents